|Alabama Gov. William D. Jelks|

 July 12, 1965 - Viet Cong ambushed Company A of the 3rd Reconnaissance Battalion, led by U.S.M.C.
 Lt.
 Frank Reasoner of Kellogg, Idaho.
 The Marines had been on a sweep of a suspected Viet Cong area to deter any enemy activity aimed at the nearby airbase at Da Nang.
 Reasoner and the five-man point team he was accompanying were cut off from the main body of the company.
 He ordered his men to lay down a base of fire and then, repeatedly exposing himself to enemy fire, killed two Viet Cong, single-handedly wiped out an enemy machine gun emplacement, and raced through enemy fire to rescue his injured radio operator.
 Trying to rally his men, Reasoner was hit by enemy machine gun fire and was killed instantly.
 For this action, Reasoner was nominated for America’s highest award for valor.
 When Navy Secretary Paul H. Nitze presented the Medal of Honor to Reasoner’s widow and son in ceremonies at the Pentagon on Jan.
 31, 1967, he spoke of Reasoner’s willingness to die for his men: “Lieutenant Reasoner’s complete disregard for his own welfare will long serve as an inspiring example to others.”
 Lieutenant Reasoner was the first Marine to receive the Medal of Honor for action in Vietnam.

-July 12, 1966 - The National Committee for a Sane Nuclear Policy (SANE) and American socialist Norman Thomas appealled to North Vietnamese President Ho Chi Minh on behalf of captured American pilots.
-The number of American captives was on the increase due to the intensification of Operation Rolling Thunder, the U.S. bombing campaign against North Vietnam.
+July 12, 1966 - The National Committee for a Sane Nuclear Policy (SANE) and American socialist Norman Thomas appealed to North Vietnamese President Ho Chi Minh on behalf of captured American pilots.

 July 12, 1973 – A fire destroyed the entire sixth floor of the National Personnel Records Center of the United States.